mw0/gcp/README.md

   * each of these distinctions is encoded in the high-level features extracted from the neural network, while our own brains are prejudiced by the construction of the description above to focus soley  on classifying the central object.
 * Isolation Forest relies on randomness, so each time it is done there are small variations in the scores.
 This can affect the ordering of the results displayed.

 #### An example like this is subject to tampering by the author.
-You should try out the app (currently off-line, alas) yourself, using images that you choose!
+You should try out the app (currently off-line, alas), using images that you choose!

 ## <a name="profiling">Basic Profiling</a>